Nadodimannan: Plot

 Padmanabhan knowingly and unknowingly involves in various issues happening there.
-When the people found a leader's characteristics in Padmanabhan, they and the Thiruvancore (Travancore) Thirumanassu Udaya Varma force him to contest in the upcoming election.
+When the people found a leader's characteristics in Padmanabhan, they and the Thiruvancore Thirumanassu Udaya Varma force him to contest in the upcoming election.
 He wins the election and becomes the next mayor.
 Being the mayor in the city, Padmanabhan is loved by everybody and he starts building public parks, toilets and facilities for the common people.
 He also asks the people to give away the places which really belong to the government.
-By seeing all these changes, Prakashan tries to briibe Padmanabhan but he insults Prakashan.
+By seeing all these changes, Prakashan tries to bribe Padmanabhan but he insults Prakashan.
 Prakashan gets furious and tries to kill Padmanabhan but Padmanabhan's mother and his chauffeur Subair get killed in the accident made by Prakashan's henchman Kannappan.

 Padmanabhan devises a plan to get revenge on Prakashan.
 He decides to destroy Pushpam Mall for good.
-He calls on a demolition firm and sets the equipments for demolition all throughout the building.
-But when there is only 15 minutes left for demolition, Prakashan calls Padmanabhan saying that he has kidnapped Thirumanassu.
+He joins a demolition firm and sets the equipments for demolition all throughout the building.
+But when there is only 15 minutes left for the demolition, Prakashan calls Padmanabhan saying that he has kidnapped Thirumanassu.
 Padmanabhan rushes into the building and fights off Prakashan and Kannappan.
-During the fight, Kannappan is accidentally shot by Prakashan when he tries to shoot Padmanabhan.
+During the fight, Kannappan is accidentally killed by Prakashan when he tries to shoot Padmanabhan.
 When Padmanabhan is about to kill Prakashan and avenge his mother's death, Thirumanassu stops him, saying to him "let god decide his fate", but Padmanabhan cuts Prakashan's thumb for accessing the elevator and they escape just in time and the building is demolished, killing Prakashan along with it.
 The mall is now converted into a public park.